sspacedoutz/sspacedoutz/README.md

 . int is okay unless stated otherwise.  ༶•

-.    ༶• sometimes i wont respond, don't take it personally. ^.^
+.    ༶• sometimes i wont respond, don't take it personally.
+I'm prob shy or dont feel like talking atm! ^.^

 .

 .
-I can act awkwardly , i swear im nice tho! ༶•
+I can act awkwardly , i swear im nice tho!
+I'm just an anxious person. ༶•

 .     ༶• i like to be with my close friends. :-)